samrajuadapt/mobile-ticket/README.md

     },
     "service_fetch_interval":{
         "value":"15",
-        "description": "The interval (in seconds) at which service information is refreshed periodically" },
+        "description": "The interval (in seconds) at which service information is refreshed periodically, this setting is only used if the setting Show number of waiting customers are enabled"
+    },
      "service_screen_timeout":{
         "value":"10",